wfleming/dotfiles/new-machine/README.markdown

 ## 1. Base Install

-Asahi Linux installation doesn't seem easily scriptable from scratch given the constraints around setup on a Mac, so for setup I manually run through Asahi's official installer (using the "minimal" preset since I won't be using GNOME or KDE), and setup my user account that way.
+Asahi Linux installation doesn't seem easily scriptable from scratch given the constraints around setup on a Mac, so for setup I manually ran through Asahi's official installer, then finished installation with the remaining steps here.

+Originally I tried the "minimal" install but saw some odd bugs once I had a GUI setup.
+Specifically, color in videos/images (but not the rest of the UI) had messed up color, mostly that a lot of things rendered with a strong blue/purple tint.
+Also, the UI performance became noticeably jerky and poor in Firefox and Chrome but not my terminal (guessing it's the same underlying cause with something involving rendering consuming more CPU, but not sure).
+I reinstalled with the KDE environment and had none of those issues so I guess there's some config difference between the minimal & KDE presets that needs to be addressed but I don't have time to figure it out right now.
+So I used the KDE preset as a base and have added some cleanup to the setup scripts to remove some unnecessary packages installed for that environment.

 ## 2. Encrypting root volume

 Asahi's installer does not currently support encrypting the root volume.
 So I go through some steps to encrypt it after initial setup.

 https://github.com/leifliddy/asahi-fedora-usb/
 https://github.com/NoisyCoil/encryptroot-asahi/